 Occurrence in the United States

 Although rare, cases of PAM and GAE have been reported worldwide, reflecting the ubiquity of the organisms.
-More than 125 cases of Balamuthia GAE have been reported worldwide since 1975.
+More than 125 cases of Balamuthia GAE have been reported since 1975.
 Most reports come from the United States, Australia, and Europe, although this is likely because of identification and reporting bias.
 Balamuthia infection in South America has been increasingly recognized.
-Similar to the US experience, the predominance of PAM cases occurs in warmer climates and during warmer months of the year.
+In addition, a predominance of cases occurs in warmer climates and during warmer seasons of the year.